 All three could be described as dedicated musicians with expertise, experience and enthusiasm in the art but none earned their living from music.
 They were an Industrial Chemist, a Chartered Civil Engineer and a Renal Specialist respectively.

-Over the years support has come from Local Authorities in a number of ways but of particular note is firstly that the now deceased Crosby Borough Council recognised the Orchestra as an 'Education Organisation' and consequently allowed free use of rehearsal rooms at Crosby Road School. and secondly Sefton Metropolitan Borough Council has, through its Cultural Fund, assisted with engagement of soloists, purchase of music and instruments such as Tymps (which were certainly not £12 .10s .0d this time round).
+Over the years support has come from Local Authorities in a number of ways but of particular note is firstly that the now deceased Crosby Borough Council recognised the Orchestra as an 'Education Organisation' and consequently allowed free use of rehearsal rooms at Crosby Road School. and secondly Sefton Metropolitan Borough Council has, through its Cultural Fund, assisted with engagement of soloists, purchase of music and instruments such as Timps (which were certainly not £12 .10s .0d this time round).

 The Orchestra's decision, in more recent years, to promote a 'Concert Series' of three major, and some less demanding performances, each year has proved to be a success as has the policy of undertaking engagements in Liverpool Cathedral, the Royal Liverpool University Hospital and the Liverpool Philharmonic Hall.
 Adventures with concert giving outside the Liverpool area have added an extra dimension to the music making and the Orchestra even went abroad last year - to Wales, St Asaph to be precise.